 Apparel & textiles

-- Develop strategic and action plans
+- Develop strategy and build action plans.

-- Adapt approaches based on value chain data availability
+- Adapt approaches based on value chain data availability.

-- Quantify the significance of impacts to biodiversity
+- Quantify biodiversity footprints.

-Discover opportunities to go nature positive
+Discover opportunities to contribute to a nature positive world.

 The world has woken up in the past 18 months to a Nature Crisis as large as the Climate Emergency.
 We explore why nature is on trend in 2020 and what the apparel sector can do to make their mark.
 Our first Insight piece looks at...